lucasg1/sard_dataset_without_bias/README.md

 }
 ```

-The "cascade" pattern appears on 99,6% of the non vulnerable files, while it appears only on 0,01% of the vulnerable files
+The "cascade" pattern appears on 99,6% of the non vulnerable files, while it appears only on 0,01% of the vulnerable files.